ps-tuebingen-courses/pl1-lecture-notes/src/04-desugaring/desugaring.md

   3. Unary Negation

 Extension number 1 is a good example for a core language extension.
 We have no way of expressing `Mult` in terms of the existing constructs
-(if we had some looping construct we could express `Mult` as repeated `Add` but we do not have loops).
+(if we had some looping construct, we could express `Mult` as repeated `Add`, but we do not have loops).

 Hence we add this language construct to the (core) language: